Corsicana Fire Rescue created a live training exercise Saturday morning, which included training in triage, treatment and transport.

 The training exercise, called Incident Command and Mass Casualty, simulated an airplane crash into a crowd of people and is just one of the many tools Chief Paul Henley and emergency crews employ to practice established procedures for a mass casualty situation.

-“Any incident that overwhelms resources is considered a mass casualty situation,” Henley said.
+“Any incident that overwhelms resources is considered a mass casualty situation,” said Henley.
 “We are attempting to hone our abilities and training.”

 Participants of this training exercise included local volunteer fire departments and Community Emergency Response Team volunteers.
 The CERT program educates participants about disaster preparedness and the hazards that may impact their area, training them in basic disaster response skills.